 In addition, the Asbestos NESHAP Program was transferred to the Department from the Virginia Air Pollution Control Board by the General Assembly in 1992 and codified at §§ 40.1-51.23 to 51.41, as part of a consolidation of inspection responsibilities concerning asbestos removal projects in the areas of NESHAP, asbestos licensing and occupational safety and health standards and regulations for asbestos.
 View DOLI's Asbestos and Lead Regulations.

 For more information concerning Occupational Safety Compliance please contact the Safety Compliance Director at (703) 392-0900 x110.
-For more information concerning Occupational Health Compliance, contact the Health Program Director at (804) 786-0574, or visit the OSHA, EPA or NIOSH web sites.
+For more information concerning Occupational Health Compliance, contact the Health Compliance Director at (804) 786-0574, or visit the OSHA, EPA or NIOSH web sites.

 New Emphasis Programs